OzuaX/Hallo-World/README.md

 # Hallo-World
-This is part of a learning path, this is quite simple and stupid, but nice.
+This is part of a learning path, it is quite simple and very stupid, but nice.